-'''

-MethodError:

-MethodError: no method matching setindex!(::Int64, ::Bool, ::Int64)
+MethodError: MethodError: no method matching setindex!(::Int64, ::Bool, ::Int64) Stacktrace: [1] top-level scope @ ~/Teaching/BEE4750/fa24/hw/hw01/hw01.qmd:147 mystery_function(list_of_values) = Any[1, 2, 3, 4]

-Stacktrace:

-[1] top-level scope

-@ ~/Teaching/BEE4750/fall2023/hw/hw01/hw01.qmd:147

-'''

 You've been handed some code to analyze.
 The original coder was not very considerate of other potential users: the function is called mystery_function and there are no comments explaining the purpose of the code.
 It appears to take in an array and return some numbers, and you've been assured that the code works as intended.